Knuddels/TypeScript-UserApp-Server/README.md

 # Notice: TypeScript declaration file update
 Since we dont't yet have a automated process to deploy the TypeScript declaration file to npm, you have to update it manually.
 You should do this every time we change something in the UserApp API.
 You can follow the [UserApps Changelog](https://blog.knuddels.de/changelog/).
-It is referenced on our [Developer Portal](https://developer.knuddels.de/), or you can get it [directy here](https://developer.knuddels.de/docs/UserApps-API.d.ts).
+It is referenced on our [Developer Portal](https://developer.knuddels.de/), or you can [download it here](https://developer.knuddels.de/docs/UserApps-API.d.ts).